Permits for Excavation and Survey Work in Greece

 a.
 An Abstract summarizing the research plan and intellectual goals of the project.

 b.
-A full statement of the research plan intellectual goals of the project including relevant bibliography (not to exceed 7 pages single-spaced).
+A statement of the research plan and intellectual goals of the project including relevant bibliography (not to exceed 7 pages single-spaced).

 - When a permit is sought for continuing work on a pre-existing project, the project’s intellectual results to date and how these results have been disseminated must be communicated.

-e.
-Full CV of director(s) and 2-page CV of each senior staff member (Append at end of application packet)
+f.
+Full CV of director(s) (not to exceed 20 pages) and 2-page CV of each senior staff member (Append at end of application packet).

 - The fieldwork should be planned to start not earlier than April 1st of each year.
 If there is a special reason why a project should take place earlier, this must be explained in writing, in a special request to be submitted no later than October 1st.
 These rules are stated in the Ministry’s directive of 2002, which is valid until further notice.